Special Consideration

 Although there is no official distinction, applications after the finalisation of results require a very high threshold of extenuating circumstances to be evidenced before they will be accepted.
 Simply being unaware of the deadlines is insufficient in itself, as all students are considered to have a responsibility to inform themselves of their obligations under relevant University policies.

 Late applications can be made via the online form if they relate to the current semester, or one semester prior.
-If an application is any later than that, then you will need to email your request directly to SEDS.
+If an application is any later than that, then you will need to email your request directly to the Special Consideration Team.

 To assist you with this process, we have a template for your draft request here.
 This includes the email address of where to send your late application if the online form is not available.
 Please contact us if you require any assistance framing your late application.